 SurveyJunkie – Once you have joined and completed your profile you can begin to become an ‘influencer’.
 You will be able to complete surveys and redeem your points through PayPal or e-gift cards like iTunes, Groupon, etc. You can redeem at $10.
 Currently you can only join if you live in Canada, the USA, UK, Australia or New Zealand.

-In closing, there are many paid online survey sites to choose from.
+In closing, there are many paid online survey sites to choose from to do paid online surveys with.
 I will be updating this post regularly so please if you find an online survey website that is legitimate and you are making money from it please let me know.
-You may not become a millionaire from doing paid surveys online but as far as I’m concerned, every little bit of extra income is worth it.
+You may not become a millionaire from doing paid surveys online but as far as I’m concerned, every little bit of extra income helps.